Smertig/banana/docs/api/tg/methods/promote_chat_member.rst

    .. cpp:member:: optional_t<boolean_t> can_edit_stories

-   Pass True if the administrator can edit stories posted by other users
+   Pass True if the administrator can edit stories posted by other users, post stories to the chat page, pin chat stories, and access the chat's story archive

    .. cpp:member:: optional_t<boolean_t> can_delete_stories